nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 A Remediation Token will be charged for EACH member in a list when usling the '/{job_slug}/export.csv' endpoint to retrieve member grades.

 #### To retrieve individual grades for a single member of a list:

+Retrieving individual grades for a single member of a list will provide validation results for a single address within a list.
 Using the '/member/{member_slug}/' endpoint will provide output similar to the '/member/' endpoint above but for just a single member.

-/list/{list_slug}/member/{member_slug}/:
+To retrieve individual member grades, use the endpoint: /list/{list_slug}/member/{member_slug}/

-Command:
+Sameple Command:

     curl -X GET -H "Authorization: bearer {api_key}" "https://api.datavalidation.com/1.0/list/{list_slug}/member/{member_slug}"

-Sample output:
+Sample Output:

     {
         "members": [